AdobeDocs/experience-manager-65.en/help/assets/video.md

 Adaptive video streaming is supported on various iOS platforms.
 See [Dynamic Media Viewers Reference Guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/c-html5-video-reference.html#video).

-Dynamic Media supports mobile video playback for MP4 H.264 video.
-You can find BlackBerry&reg; devices that support this video format at the following: [Supported video formats on BlackBerry&reg;](https://support.blackberry.com/kb/articleDetail?ArticleNumber=000005482).
+Dynamic Media supports mobile video playback for MP4 H.264 video. <!-- LINK IS 404 WITH NO SUITABLE REPLACEMENT You can find BlackBerry&reg; devices that support this video format at the following: [Supported video formats on BlackBerry&reg;](https://support.blackberry.com/kb/articleDetail?ArticleNumber=000005482). -->

 You can find Windows devices that support this video format at the following: [Supported media codecs for Windows Phone 8](https://learn.microsoft.com/en-us/windows/uwp/audio-video-camera/supported-codecs)